 Many of the key elements of immunotherapy have been around for decades.
 Interferon was discovered in the 1950s; the mechanisms of monoclonal antibodies have been understood since the 1970s.
 Both have been in use therapeutically since the 1980s.

 However, the last decade has seen an explosion in the number, type, and effectiveness of immunotherapies.
 This spectacular growth results from critical advances in understanding of how genetic signals operate along molecular pathways to regulate the immune system and other basic functions.

-Below, we identify five types of immunotherapy that are currently in use at Seattle Cancer Care Alliance (SCCA).
+There are five types of immunotherapy currently in use at Seattle Cancer Care Alliance (SCCA): bone marrow transplants, T-cell therapies, antibody therapies, vaccines and cytokines.
 In many cases, these therapies are used in combination to attack cancer on multiple fronts.